 Clare Walker is now a member of the Brunel University International Research Academic Hub

-Clare is very pleased, proud and excited to have been requested to participate in the Brunel University International Research Academic Hub which is developing research on PA (Parental Alienation) with the need of overhauling of the family court system.
-Clare is now linked and connected to academics in Australia, Canada, UK, Denmark, Brazil and the US!
-Brunel’s previous research on this topic was what informed the World Health Organisation’s research.
+Clare is very pleased, proud and excited to have been requested to participate in the Brunel University International Academic Research Hub which is developing research on the catastrophic impacts of the ill informed use of PA (Parental Alienation) within the Family Court arena.
+Clare is now linked and connected to academics across the globe.
+Researchers who are a part of this hub have been working on evidencing and exposing this silent human rights breach that takes place within the ‘Secret Courts’.
+Their work collectively has highlighted, campaigned and informed bodies such as World Health Organisation’s.
 This is how the university introduced Clare to the research team:

 Clare is a very experienced domestic abuse consultant and expert witness in the UK.
 Her knowledge of PA and domestic abuse would be really beneficial for our list, particularly as we don’t have many such experts in the UK in our list.